How To Introduce Two Cats

 • Provide plenty of resources.
 This includes separate food and water bowls, perches, beds, toys, attention, and litterboxes.
 Two cats need at least three litterboxes and two to four scratching areas.
 Here are some of our favorite cat products!

 • Take things even slower.
 Modify the steps above.
 For instance, try hanging a blanket over a pet gate and lifting it slowly over time.
 This will make it so your cats aren’t seeing each other all at once and make that step more gradual.
+You can also start physical introductions by keeping them on separate corners of a room and allowing them closer in time.

 If you eventually choose to rehome one of your cats, please do so responsibly.
 Never dump them outside.
 If you must, you can surrender your pet to a shelter.